taskcluster/taskcluster-docs/learn/create-task/index.md

 queue.
 If we were to submit this task to the queue it would be accepted, however, the worker would immediately reject it because it doesn't carry a valid `task.payload`.
-The `task.payload` is specific to the workerType given, this way we can support multiple platforms and upgrade workers gradually.
+The `task.payload` is specific to the workerType given, this way we can support multiple platforms and migrate tasks gradually, keeping legacy workerTypes around until all tasks have been ported.

 Constructing a `task.payload` for docker-worker
 -----------------------------------------------

-The `b2gtest` workerType is a deployment of `docker-worker`, this worker requires a `task.payload` that specifies which docker image to load, which command to run and a maximum allowed runtime.
+The `b2gtest` workerType is a deployment of `docker-worker`, this worker requires a `task.payload` that specifies which _docker image_ to load, which command to run and a maximum allowed runtime.
 You can find detailed documentation on this site, the schema for the `task.payload` property is located at `schemas.taskcluster.net/docker-worker/v1/payload.json`, for